-Students will study the absolute monarchies of Western Europe through the 1800s.
-Students will examine how the Enlightenment and revolution transformed Europe from 1500 - 1900.
-Students will study how nationalism led to the Great Wars of the 20th century.
+Students will study the absolute monarchies of around the world through the 1800s.
+Students will examine how the Enlightenment and revolution transformed societies globally from 1500 - 1900.
+The course will also explore how nationalism contributed to the major conflicts of the 20th century.